outs1der/concord/doc/source/index.rst

 to make comprehensive model-observation comparisons straightforward.

-This code is under active development, but the `v1.0.0 release <https://bridges.monash.edu/articles/software/concord_release_1/21287616>`_ is associated with a companion paper accepted by Astrophysical Journal Supplements (see `Galloway et al. 2022 <https://iopscience.iop.org/article/10.3847/1538-4365/ac98c9>`_, also available at `arXiv:2210.03598 <https://arxiv.org/abs/2210.03598>`_).
+This code is under active development, but the `v1.0.0 release <https://bridges.monash.edu/articles/software/concord_release_1/21287616>`_ is associated with a companion paper published in Astrophysical Journal Supplements (see `Galloway et al. 2022 <https://iopscience.iop.org/article/10.3847/1538-4365/ac98c9>`_, also available at `arXiv:2210.03598 <https://arxiv.org/abs/2210.03598>`_).
 A preprint of the paper is available in the `doc` subdirectory of the repository

+This documentation is based on the v1.0.0 release but may include descriptions of features, functions or methods added since.

 .. toctree::
    :maxdepth: 2